smartive/flutter-design-system-generator/example/example.md

 # Using the design system generator

-To use the design system generator, you need to install it as a dev dependency.
+To use the design system generator, you need to install it as a dev dependency along with the build runner dependency.

-`flutter pub add dev:design_system_generator`.
+`flutter pub add dev:design_system_generator dev:build_runner`.

-Then, you need to create a `design-system.json` file in your root folder.
+Then, you need to create a `<name>.design-system.json` file in your lib folder.
+You can create multiple such files, the generator will run for each file with the `.design-system.json` extension.
 There is a json schema to enable autocompletion and schema validation for your configuration file.

-After you have created your configuration file, you can run the generator with `dart run design_system_generator generate`.
+After you have created your configuration file, you can run the generator with `dart run build_runner build --delete-conflicting-outputs`.

 Note that colors are in the format `#RRGGBB` or `#RRGGBBAA` (with alpha).